 As part of a broad effort to maximize its resources to meet mission-critical responsibilities, the District is conducting a comprehensive land assessment to ensure that each parcel is being put to its most effective use.
 The assessment process is similar to efforts being undertaken by the Florida Department of Environmental Protection and the state's four other water management districts.

-Now under way, the first phase of the SFWMD land assessment is a review of fee-owned lands – approximately 750,000 acres in which the agency has full ownership rights.
-This part of the process is scheduled for completion by September 2013.
-A review of non-fee-owned lands is planned to follow beginning in late 2013.
+Completed in September 2013, the first phase of the SFWMD land assessment was a review of fee-owned lands – approximately 750,000 acres in which the agency has full or shared ownership rights.
+A review of non-fee-owned lands is planned to follow in Fiscal Year 2014.

 The land assessment process will thoroughly analyze each parcel of SFWMD land to determine how its current use contributes to the agency's core mission of balancing and improving water quality, flood control, natural systems and water supply.
+Land uses will remain in place for parcels that are determined to contribute fully to the core mission.
 To provide the most benefit to taxpayers, lands that do not directly support the core mission may be considered for alternative uses or recommended to the SFWMD Governing Board for possible surplus.

 The District is utilizing a variety of criteria to evaluate its lands, including: